cornell-dti/samwise/docs/design-docs.md

 Our frontend subscribes from firestore to ensure we have the latest data.
 The workflow will be introduced in the next section.

+We also use Firebase Functions to post-process many Firestore operations.
+Currently, we only use Firebase functions for analytics.

 ## Frontend Overview

 The frontend workflow can be summarized with the following ASCII art: